whosonfirst/py-mapzen-whosonfirst-mapshaper/README.md

 ## Important

 You will need to [install and configure Mapshaper](https://github.com/mbloch/mapshaper#installation) yourself.
-Those details are outside the scope of this document
+Those details are outside the scope of this document.

 ## Usage